-Radio is a perfect option for marketers to fulfill all the frequency and creative demands of an advertisement.
+Radio is a perfect option for marketers to fulfil all the frequency and creative demands of an advertisement.
 Radio to have a local, national, and international reach just like TVs.

 Print Advertisements (magazine & newspaper)

-Local, regional and national print media have a wider reach than any of the other mediums.
-Newspapers have fixed ad-slots that are used by the marketers to inform customers / prospective customers about the brand or offers.
+Local, regional and national print media has a wider reach than any of the other mediums.
+Newspapers have fixed ad-slots that are used by marketers to inform customers / prospective customers about the brand or offers.